golangid/candi-plugin/p2p/README.md

-# Peer to Peer UDP Server
+# Peer to Peer

+Simple communication with message

 ## Install this plugin in your `candi` service